 - Severe 70-94 dBHL

 Profoundly deaf people cannot hear sounds quieter than 95dB.
 In the Deaf community, the word deaf can mean different things- ‘deaf’ refers to a loss of hearing, whereas ‘Deaf’ with a capital ‘d’ refers to identified members of a linguistic and cultural minority.
 Irish Sign Language (ISL) is the principal form of communication for Deaf people in Ireland.
 Sign language arose and developed from within Deaf communities.

 Deaf students often communicate using sign language and lip reading.
 Some D/deaf students use cochlear implants or hearing aids.
 A cochlear implant is a small, complex electronic device that can help to provide a sense of sound.
 A cochlear implant is very different from a hearing aid.
 Hearing aids amplify sounds so they may be detected by damaged ears.
 Cochlear implants bypass damaged portions of the ear and directly stimulate the auditory nerve.

-A Loop System enables hearing aid users to hear various sound sources in large rooms or reception areas, in auditoriums, offices, theatres, or other large public areas.
-A loop of insulated wire is fixed around a designated listening area and is connected to a power source, an amplifier and a microphone.
-Hearing aids which have the ‘T’ switch can be set at this position, thus allowing the user receive a signal, which is carried from the microphone to the amplifier and is transmitted through to the loop wire, similar to a transmitting aerial.
+A Loop System enables hearing aid users to hear various sound sources in large rooms or reception areas, auditoriums, offices, theatres, or other large public areas.
+A loop of insulated wire is fixed around a designated listening area and is connected to a power source, an amplifier, and a microphone.
+Hearing aids that have the ‘T’ switch can be set at this position, thus allowing the user receives a signal, which is carried from the microphone to the amplifier and is transmitted through to the loop wire, similar to a transmitting aerial.
 A number of loop systems are installed around Trinity.
 Click here to see the loop system locations.

 - Most information on the Trinity environment is presented aurally.
 Students who are D/deaf or Hard of Hearing are at a distinct disadvantage during lectures as the medium of teaching is through the spoken word.